d) Terms/rights attached to equity shares:

 AccordingLy, these financiaL assets are not de-recognized by the Company from the financiaL statements prepared under Ind AS.
 Since the contractuaL terms of these financiaL assets give rise to cash flows, that are soLeLy payments of principaL and interest, on specified dates, these assets meet the SPPI criterion and are thus continued to be recognized in the books at amortized cost.

-56 During the year ended 31st March 2025, the Company has made a contribution of ' 21.00 crore to New Democratic ELectoraL Trust, a Trust approved by the Central.
+56 During the previous year ended March 31, 2025, the Company had made a contribution of ' 21.00 crore to New Democratic ELectoraL Trust, a Trust approved by the Central.
 Board of Direct Taxes under ELectoraL Trust Scheme, 2013 to enabLe ELectoraL Trust to make contributions to poLiticaL party/parties duLy registered with the ELection Commission, in such manner and at such times as it may decide from time to time.
 This contribution was as per the provisions of section 182 of the Companies Act, 2013.
-There was no such contribution made during the year ended 31st March 2024.
+There is no such contribution during the current year ended March 31, 2026.

 There have been no other events after the reporting date that require discLosure in these financiaL statements.